-As educators, we know it is a common developmental hurdle to deal with in the classroom, and with repetition and exposure, most children can settle their letter confusion.
-To read more about letter reversal and mirror writing, check out our blog – Why Students Reverse Letters – A Guide for Teachers (Mirror Writing).
+Sometimes that’s a sign they could use additional support (more on that side of the mirror writing coin here), but as educators, we know it is a common developmental hurdle to deal with in the classroom, and with repetition and exposure, most children can settle their letter confusion.

 Mouth Formation Trick

-Common letters that get confused or reversed are ‘b’ and ‘d’ and ‘m’ and ‘w’ – for reasons why this is confusing for children, head over to our blog on why students reverse letters.
+Letters that are often confused or reversed by young kids are ‘b’ and ‘d’ and ‘m’ and ‘w’.
 One way to help students understand the difference is the mouth formation trick.

 In this strategy, students are taught that when they make the /b/ sound, the crease between the upper and lower lip is straight, just like the line that starts the letter ‘b’ when writing it.
 When making a /d/ sound, the tongue is curled just like the curl that starts the letter ‘d’ when writing it.